Hitendrasinh99/HIDDEN-WEB-DATA-PROJECT/README.md

 KEY FEATURES:
 ----------------
-- No content overwrite: index.html is preserved 100% as-is
+- No content overwrite: index.html is preserved 100% as it is
 - Separation of public and encrypted content
 - Simple AES integration for controlled access